renjiezhang/CAS-741/README.md

+# CAS 741 Development of Scientific Computing Software

 This course presents the basic principles of software development for reliable scientific and engineering software.
 Using example applications, a systematic process is given for the devel- opment and documentation of requirements, system design, module design, implementation, testing and inspection.